sharpensteel/Steel/README.md

 ## Steel
 Javascript GridView library with paging, sorting, editing.
-Getting data from various sorces.
+Getting data from various sources.

 ## Features
 * Data obtained from any of *data providers*.
 They can load data from server, static arrays, etc.